Sitecore-Community/Sitecore.Speak.Guidance/Application Development/General Guidelines/CustomComponents.md

 1. Follow all Component Development guidelines when making the required changes in the component definition items and files.

-### Creating a New Local Component ###
+### Creating a new local component ###

 1. Choose a descriptive name for the component and include the name of your application as a component name prefix.
 For example, if your application name is "MyApp" and the new component implemented a Rich Text Editor, the name should be "MyAppRichTextEditor".

-1. Agree on a component library location for the new component with the SPEAK and UX Teams and create the required item structure underneath your application's Settings folder.
+1. Agree on a component library location for the new component with the SPEAK and UX teams and create the required item structure underneath your application's Settings folder.

 1. Create a corresponding file system folder and file structure for the component definition files underneath your application's file structure.

-1. Follow all Component Development guidelines when creating the new component.
+1. Follow all component development guidelines when creating the new component.